(Bachelor of Science Degree)

 Student Health Policy

-Before beginning Rs210 (Introduction to Radiology and Patient Care), all radiology students are required to submit the following information: (1) results of a physical examination, (2) have a drug background check screening performed by a College approved entity; (3) evidence of current immunizations and (4) CPR card for infant, child and adult.
-Radiology students enrolled in Rs210 (Introduction to Radiology and Patient Care) will complete an orientation program to include the following: (1) Infection Control and (2) Standard Universal Precautions at all the major clinical sites.
+Before beginning Rs210 (Introduction to Radiology and Patient Care), all radiology students are required to submit the following information: (1) results of a physical examination, (2) have a drug background check screening performed by a College-approved entity; (3) evidence of current immunizations, including but not limited to: a two-step tuberculin skin test (TST), Hep.
+B vaccination and annual flu vaccinations; and (4) CPR card for infant, child and adult.

 First Year Course

 All students who have fewer than 12 transfer credits are required to enroll in Fy100-Ns Quest for Success: The First Year Experience in their first semester.

 Admission Process for Nonregistered (ARRT) Students

 Students entering directly or as transfer students without a previous ARRT registration follow a curriculum that includes one to two years of general education and preparatory classes.
 In order for a student to be eligible to take any Rs course, the student must have completed all general education and preparatory classes with a cumulative GPA of 2.85.
 The following classes also require a grade of C+ or higher: Hc100, Hc105, Ma120, Ns235 and Ns236.
 A grade of C or higher is required in En101 and En102.
 Space in the Rs courses (junior year) is limited.
 Admission is determined by a point system which takes into account course grades, overall GPA and courses completed at SVC.

 Admission Process for Registered (ARRT) Students (A.S. to B.S.R.S. completer degree)